eighty20results/e20r-sequences/README.md

 * Fix: Would attempt to load sequence posts for users not logged in.
 * Fix: Didn't include the title for the new content in alert(s)

+###4.2.6
+* Fix: Various problems with calculating the correct time for the next cron run.
+* Fix: Plugin info Fix: Copyright notice
+* Fix: Version number bump
+* Fix: Update copyright notice
+* Fix: Would sometimes load zero sequence members (posts) due to caching issues
+* Fix: Confirm that there is a live cache entry for the user/sequence in is_cache_valid()
+* Fix: Wouldn't load sequence posts if running as a cron job
+* Fix: Simplify timestamp management/creation
+* Fix: Bump minimum required PHP version to 5.4
+* Maint: Escape backslash for JSON
+* Maint: Updated .gitignore
+* Enh: Add modules namespace (preparation for dedicated content protection modules)
+* Enh: Initial commit of membership module base class
+* Enh: Use constant for select2 library versions Fix: Path to CDN for select2 library Fix: Enqueue select2 CSS
+* Enh: Loading list of sequence(s) and its consumers (users) in dedicated & filtered function
+* Enh: No longer depends on PMPro to process cron jobs, but has default reliance on it (Upcoming: Decouple PMPro requirement)
+* Enh: Better error recovery in cache management
+* Enh: Use standard method for obtaining the cache identifier for the user/sequence
+* Enh: Decouple most of the PMPro dependencies & use filters instead
+* Enh: Enforce singleton behavior for sequence class
+* Enh: Use static variable - self::$seq_post_type - to identify the sequence post type
+* Enh: New filter for default sender email for a sequence: e20r-sequence-default-sender-email (returns email address, uses admin email as default)
+* Enh: New filter for default sender name for a sequence: e20r-sequence-default-sender-name (returns a string, uses admin's display_name as default)
+* Enh: New filter for user's startdate: 'e20r-sequence-user-startdate' (accepts startdate, user_id variables, returns a UNIX timestamp/seconds since start of epoch)
+* Enh: New filter for days as member calculation: 'e20r-sequence-days-as-member' (accepts $user_id & $level_id, returns #of days (float or int))
+* Enh: New filter to get the membership level for a user: 'e20r-sequence-membership-level-for-user' (Accepts a user_id and a boolean 'force' variable to indicate whether to read from DB or cache if applicable.
+Returns the user's membership level ID or false if not a member)
+* Enh: New filter to check membership levels for a user id: 'e20r-sequence-has-membership-level' (Accepts an integer or array representing level id(s) and a user Id to check.
+Returns true/false)
+* Enh: New filter to check membership access to a post id for a user id: 'e20r-sequence-membership-access' (Accepts optional post id, optional user_id and a boolean flag to determine whether to force a read from any DB table (if it exists).

+###4.2.7
+* Fix: Roll back $seq_post_type static use
+* Fix: Remove dependency on pmpro_getMemberStartdate() function
+* Fix: Could fail with error during import of PMPro Series member posts
+* Fix/Enh: Rely completely on autoloader
+* Enh: New version of update-checker for plugin.

+###4.2.8
+* Fix: Whitescreened due to undefined function call